biocore/qiime/doc/tutorials/tutorial.rst

     print_qiime_config.py

 denotes the command-line invocation of scripts.
 You can find full usage information for each script by passing the -h option (help) and/or by reading the full description in the `Documentation <../documentation/index.html>`_.
-Execute all tutorial commands from within the :file:`qiime_tutorial` directory, which can be downloaded from `here <http://bmf.colorado.edu/QIIME/qiime_tutorial-v1.3.0.zip>`_.
+Execute all tutorial commands from within the :file:`qiime_tutorial` directory, which can be downloaded from here: `QIIME Tutorial files <http://bmf.colorado.edu/QIIME/qiime_tutorial-v1.3.0.zip>`_.

 To process our data, we will perform the following analyses, each of which is described in more detail below: